 I set my rates in line with the Editorial Freelancers Association's guidelines.

 That said, each project often has completely different needs, so while I can give you an idea of what to expect (see my services page for rate examples), I need a little info from you before giving you an official quote.

-Things like technical content, foreign languages, and project scope all impact the hours required to give you what you need.
+Things like technical content, fact-checking, and project scope all impact the hours required to give you what you need.
 I assess each project based on your intake questionnaire, estimate the number of hours it will take me, and arrive at a quote.

 Yep!
 I offer sample edits for new clients working on long-form projects—ideally more than 50,000 words.

 Sample edits are like the speed-dating of a writer–editor relationship.
-They give new clients a chance to decide if my editing style complements their writing style and give both of us a chance to get to know each other a bit before jumping into a potentially months' long editing process.
+They give prospective clients a chance to decide if my editing style complements their writing style and give both of us a chance to get to know each other before jumping into a potentially months' long editing process.